Keep your independent contractor staffing agency legally compliant

 - Be wary of any client that asks for a “permanent placement” it intends to treat as an independent contractor.
 If a client misclassifies a worker who is not a staffing company employee, the staffing firm could find itself liable for penalties because of the client’s action.

-- Use all of the information available, whether through reports from a software system, expert advice or participation in industry groups to help you make decisions about how to best comply with laws and regulations.
+- Use all of the information available, whether through reports from a software system, expert advice, or participation in industry groups to help you make decisions about how to best comply with laws and regulations.

-When the staffing company acts as employer of the workers it places, “onboarding compliance becomes a huge issue,” says Metcalf.
-This is because the staffing agency will be liable for following all of the laws related to the employment relationship even if one of its clients is directing the worker on a day-to-day basis.
+When the staffing company acts as the employer of the workers it places, “onboarding compliance becomes a huge issue,” says Metcalf.
+This is because the independent contractor staffing agency will be liable for following all of the laws related to the employment relationship even if one of its clients is directing the worker on a day-to-day basis.

 As the employer of the workers it places, the staffing company should make sure they follow federal and state laws where they operate.
-While knowledge of all Federal employment laws is important, there are a few that become more complicated when applied to the staffing industry.
+While knowledge of all federal employment laws is important, there are a few that become more complicated when applied to the staffing industry.
 Here’s a brief rundown of some of the more relevant legal topics:

-- Non-Discrimination — Not only do the staffing company’s own hiring and placement policies need to be non-discriminatory, but if a client discriminates against a worker on the job, EEOC guidance holds that both the client and the staffing company could be liable.
+Non-discrimination — Not only do the staffing company’s own hiring and placement policies need to be non-discriminatory, but if a client discriminates against a worker on the job, EEOC guidance holds that both the client and the staffing company could be liable.

 Legal Disclaimer: None of the information provided herein constitutes legal advice on behalf of Monster.